tobinjt/johntobin.ie/content/blog/Automatically_running_tests,_linters,_or_anything.md

 +++
 date = 2021-09-08T22:20:53+01:00
-title = "Automatically running tests, linters, or anything" tags = ['Development', 'Programming', 'Shell', 'Testing']
+title = "Automatically running tests, linters, or anything" tags = ['development', 'programming', 'shell', 'testing']
 +++

 In work we have tooling that automatically runs tests when you save a file from